This post was written by Matt Kloskowski. For more information on Matt, visit his website at www.mattk.com

 Now you’re ready to start shooting.
 After you take some photos, give it a few seconds (it’s really fast) and they’ll start to appear in Lightroom.
 Here’s a great tip though.
 Let’s say you shoot your subject with a gray card.
 After the first photo comes into Lightroom, go to the Develop module and use the white balance eyedropper to set the white balance.
 Then under Develop settings in the Tethered Capture window, choose Same As Previous and all photos that come in will get the same white balance automatically applied.

-Adobe Lightroom, Matt Kloskowski
+Tags: Adobe Lightroom, Matt Kloskowski